-Dr. Robert Lepenies is a research scientist at the Helmholtz Centre for Environmental Research and an executive committee member of the Global Young Academy (Executive Committee 2019-21)0.
+Dr. Robert Lepenies is a research scientist at the Helmholtz Centre for Environmental Research and member of the Global Young Academy (Executive Committee 2019-21)0.
 He holds a Ph.D from the Hertie School of Governance, a MSc in International Political Economy from the London School of Economics, and a BA in PPE from the University of Oxford (The Queen's College).
 He works on the politics of nudging & on themes in the philosophy of the social sciences (economics), international political economy, and public policy.
 Currently, he is developing new projects related to the application of behavioral insights to the Sustainable Development Goals (SDGs) and on themes in water governance in the interdisciplinary environmental politics team of the UFZ.

 He has held post-doctoral positions at the European University Institute (Max Weber Fellowship) and at the Berlin Social Science Center (WZB; Center for Global Constitutionalism).
 He held visiting studentships and fellowships at Yale University (Fulbright-Schuman Grant) and the FU Berlin.
 He taught politics at the ESCP Europe Business School Berlin and history of economic thought at the Hertie School of Governance Berlin in the MPP program, as well as a seminar in moral philosophy at the FU Berlin (Centre for Advanced Studies Justitia Amplificata and KFG The Transformative Power of Europe).
 Robert received the inaugural WIWA Young Scholars Award for Pluralism in Economics (2015), as well as the Mulert German Fulbright Association Award for Mutual Understanding (2016) and the A.SK Social Sciences Post-Doctoral Award (2016).
 He was the project manager of Global Colleagues (now concluded).
 He has three young kids.

 Dr Robert Lepenies